Benigna Victim of Jesus: Devotion

-Sister Benigna, even after her death, remains a popular figure.
+Benigna, even after her death, remains a popular figure.
 Her name elevates and praises the Congregation of the Auxiliary Sisters of Our Lady of Piety.
 Thousands of devotees continue to ask for her intercession because of the countless miracles attributed to her.

-She is recognized as the Saint of the Hour, besides having become for her devotees the Saint of the Hail Queen and of Prosperity, due to the strength of her intercession.
-Every Monday, at 14:00, the faithful gathered in prayer in his tomb, in the Cemetery of Bonfim, where Holy Mass was celebrated and prayed, then the Novena of Our Lady of the Rosary of Pompeii.
+Every Monday, at 14 hours, the faithful gathered in prayer in his tomb, in the Cemetery of Bonfim, where Holy Mass was celebrated and prayed, then the Novena of Our Lady of the Rosary of Pompeii.
 After the transfer of the remains of the religious to the Novitiate Our Lady of Piety, both The Holy Mass and the Novena were transferred to the Sanctuary of Our Lady of Conception, in the Lagoinha neighborhood, where devout members, keeping the same day and time, continue to gather in prayer, in the desire that, soon, she is revered in churches of Brazil and the world.